p/otpbase/README.md

 for applications and services which only offer the option to send the codes via SMS messages (or proprietary applications) in a generic way.

+otpbase can also generate TOTP codes.
+This functionality is similar to what Google Authenticator provides.

 In order to use otpbase, the following setup is necessary:

 1. A [Twilio](https://www.twilio.com/) account.